kevinsogo/compgen/docs_src/preparation.md

 - A notable restriction we have is with importing:

     - Any `import` must be an import star, i.e., of the following form: `from xxx import *`.
-(Builtin packages are exempt and can be imported normally.)
-    - In addition, these import statements must be *unindented*.
+    - In addition, the string `### @import` must be appended at the end of it.
-    - The string `### @import` must be appended at the end of it.
+    - Builtin packages are exempt and can be imported normally.

 - Also, you cannot upload any code you write directly into Polygon.
 Instead, a command called `kg kompile` is used to generate files that can be uploaded.